"I just found out I'm adopted"... this is a safe space to connect and learn more about journey of Late Discovery Adoptees.

 Who am I?

-I am a Master Therapeutic Counsellor (registered).
-I consider myself both a Late-Discovery Adoptee and NPE, as I was raised by my birth-mom and adopted dad, believing I was the biological child of both.
+I am a Counseling Therapist (registered in Canada ACTA#2602) and Life Coach.
+I am an NPE, as I was raised by my birth-mom and adopted by my step-dad at birth.
+I was raised to believe I was the biological child of both.

-I have survived of trauma and abuse.
-And am a happy wife and mother.
-For many years, I worked as a Birth Doula, and later as a Shantala Baby Massage Instructor.
-Our family has fostered teens, and been a perspective adoptive family at one time.
+For many years, I have worked in various roles that support families: as a Birth Doula, Childbirth Educator, and Baby Massage Instructor.
+Currently I support individuals and families as a counsellor who specializes in adoption, neurodiversity, and trauma.
 I have been an artist all my life.
 In my counselling work, I use art, writing, and play as a primary means of emotional processing and healing in my work with youths.

 The work I do is healing, intuitive, rewarding, and creative.
 Expressive art and play is a powerful and dynamic way to move forward in one’s journey.
 It is a privilege to witness clients process and find their inner voice, courage, and strength.
 In my local practice, I work primarily with youths and their families, supporting them in learning new skills such as: communication, emotional regulation, increased self awareness, managing anxiety, boundaries, and how to deepen family connections.
 Clients learn how to tune into their bodies and their emotions.
 One of the fundamental skills they learn is how to practice self-care when they recognize they are experiencing troubling emotions; they learn that the emotions are a signal to them that something needs their attention.
 Together we learn how to pay attention, how to process, how to hear the message and transform, moving forward.